How Floating in a Sensory Deprivation Tank Boosted My Creativity and Confidence

 As a life coach, I’m always open to self development.
 Over the years I’ve tried various different healing modalities to improve wellness, mindset and physical being.
 So when an opportunity to try float therapy in a sensory deprivation tank presented itself, I jumped at the chance.

-Also known as Reduced Environmental Stimuli Therapy (R.E.S.T), flotation therapy boasts a whole host of benefits such as reduced stress and anxiety, muscular and arthritic relief, improved sleep, digestion and skin condition plus regulation of the heartbeat.
+Also known as Reduced Environmental Stimuli Therapy (R.E.S.T), float therapy or flotation therapy boasts a whole host of benefits such as reduced stress and anxiety, muscular and arthritic relief, improved sleep, digestion and skin condition plus regulation of the heartbeat.
 I felt personally drawn to how it can boost mood, enhance creativity and induce a deep meditative state.

 The flotation tank experience removes all external stimulation on the eyes, ears, nose and touch.
 Absolute silence in utter darkness - a blessing for many of us in this busy world we live in.
 Inside, 1000 litres of water are heated to human skin temperature (35.5 degrees C) and loaded with 600kg of pure Epsom salt.

 Each session lasts from 45 minutes up to several hours if you choose.

 Magnesium in a sensory deprivation tank is the key

 Magnesium is the most critical mineral required for every cell in the body.
 Epsom salt is a form of magnesium, and absorption through the skin is the fastest, most effective way to feed the body with this essential mineral.